Niko Nawaikula

 Niko Nawaikula (born 16 August 1960) also known as Nikolau Tuiqamea, is a Fijian lawyer, and a former member of the Parliament of Fiji.
 He is a member of the Social Democratic Liberal Party.
+In May 2022 he was convicted of giving false information and obtaining a financial advantage and sentenced to three years imprisonment.

 Early life

 Nawaikula is from Buca, Natewa, in Cakaudrove Province.
 He qualified as a lawyer at the University of Tasmania in 1985, and has specialized in laws related to native land and indigenous people.
 A strong supporter of conservative family values, he said that parents should take their children's upbringing and education seriously.

 After the 2006 Fijian coup d'état, Nawaikula returned to his private practice as a lawyer and continued to involve himself with issues affecting indigenous Fijians.
 In June 2010, after returning from the 10th UN Permanent Forum on Indigenous Issues in New York, Nawaikula and many of the Paramount Chiefs of Fiji formed the Fiji Native Tribal Congress, a nonprofit and non government body aiming to protect and advance the rights of indigenous Fijians, as an indigenous group, and to negotiate with the government and concerned citizens in a manner that balances those rights with the individual rights and group rights of other citizens in Fiji and to champion human rights generally.